Article

 6.4 OPEN SPACE REQUIREMENTS

-1. New construction of a principal building and expansion of a principal building by 5,000 square feet or 20% of the building area, whichever is less, is required to provide on-site open space, except for development on sites of one-half acre or less in size.
+1. New construction of a principal building of 1,000 sq feet or greater and/or expansion of a principal building by 5,000 square feet or 20% of the building area, whichever is less, is required to provide on-site open space, except for development on sites of one-half acre or less in size.

 2. The design of open space shall meet the design requirements of Section 16.5.